Effective Monday, Sept. 28:

 Campus housing will be open for the 2020-2021 Academic year.
 We have implemented COVID-19 procedures to attempt to provide a safe environment for our students.
 Please visit the Student Housing page for more information or to complete a housing application.

-The Fitness Center is closed until further notice.
+The Fitness Center will be open beginning September 28.
 Please refer to the Fitness & Wellness page for more information about classes, training and fitness center hours.

 Athletics and Competitive Teams